draftysumo/FossPixel/README.md

 # 🎨 FossPixel (In Development)

-Looking for a free alternative to Photoshop or Illustrator? **FossPixel** is a powerful, open-source image editing and illustration tool.
-Built on **GIMP 3**, it's designed to be a true contender against Adobe’s flagship products for the adverage user without the price tag.
+Looking for a **free** alternative to Photoshop? **FossPixel** is a powerful, open-source image editing and illustration tool. it's designed to replicate all the main features you love into an easy to understand UI.
+All **without** the price tag.

 ---

-# 🔧 Planned Implementations:
+# 🔧 Features:

-* A **modern, intuitive interface** based on extensively researched UI/UX design principles and inspired by **Google’s Material Design**.
-* **Smooth, high-performance zooming and scrolling** using multi-core CPU processing and GPU acceleration.
-* **Double buffering** for tear-free rendering and smoother performance.
-* **RAW photo editing** capabilities with settings similar to those in Adobe Lightroom.
-* **Smarter selection tools** powered by advanced Python algorithms and machine learning.
-* **Popular plugins** like G’MIC and Resynthesizer seamlessly integrated into the GUI.
-* **Customizable UI color themes** for a personalized workspace.
-* **Built-in shape tools** for easy shape creation.
-* **Quick-access tool options** in a streamlined top bar for faster workflow.

-# ✅ Completed Implementations:

-* Smooth, performant zooming and scrolling via multi-core CPU and GPU utilization.
+1. Layers
+2. Color/lighting adjustment
+3. Cropping & resiszing
+4. Masks
+5. Smart selection tools
+6. Heal tools
+7. Basic brushes
+8. Blending modes
+9. Modern & easy-to-use UI/UX
+10. Proper CPU & GPU utilisation
+11. Eraser tools
+12. Filters
+13. Bucket fill tools

 ---

 # 👤 Who?

-**FossPixel** is being developed by me (@Draftysumo) & some of my colleagues like @Kinetiklite
+**FossPixel** is being developed by me (@Draftysumo) along with some colleagues & whoever wants to contribute.

 # ❓ What?

-GIMP is still not a fully viable replacement for Photoshop or Illustrator for the average user.
-We're working to change that with **FossPixel**.
+GIMP is still not a fully viable replacement for Photoshop EVEN AFTER 20 YEARS OF INCEPTION so I'm doing it myself 😎

 # 🗓️ When?

-We’re aiming to release **beta builds** later this year or early next.
-With community feedback, we'll refine and improve.
+I'm aiming to release **beta builds** later this year or early next.
+With community feedback, I'll refine and improve.
 As for a full release - we’re a small team, so expect at least a year or two.
 Thanks for being patient!

 # 🌐 Where?

 The **source code** will be available right here on this **GitHub repo**.
-The official **FossPixel website** is in the works once it's live, it’ll host download links and updates.
+The official **FossPixel website** is in the works - once it's live, it’ll host download links and updates.
 For now, keep checking back here!

 # 🤔 Why?